IN THE MOUNTAINS OF FIRE

-Cyran adds, "And you've become a strategist and spy as well, I hear–from multiple sources, by the way.
+Cyran adds, “And you’ve become a strategist and spy as well, I hear–from multiple sources, by the way.
 Your exploits have gone on before you.
-I understand that we owe a major victory to you."
-And e shoots a side-glance to me, to let me know that e has kept informed of my career as well, though which things and how much I cannot estimate.
+I understand that we owe a major victory to you.”
+And e shoots a side-glance to me, to let me know that e has kept informed of my career as well, though which things and how much I can't estimate.
 I keep my features impassive; visible unease with the revelation would confirm too much.

 Lufti climbs down the cliff, his rifle slung at his back.
 I see him now through Cyran’s eyes: somewhat taller, much lankier, wrists and ankles poking beyond his cuffs, and his long, sandy hair flipping on his back.
 “Ah, Lufti!”
 Cyran calls up.
 “I hear good things about you, too–that you made a legendary ride for our sakes, and put your literacy to good use in the camp of the enemy.”